What is a tonsillectomy?

 - Scrambled eggs

-When should you contact your doctor after the tonsillectomy?
+When should you contact your doctor after a tonsillectomy?